Andrzej Niewulis

-Andrzej Niewulis (born 21 April 1989) is a Polish professional footballer who plays as a centre-back for II liga club Zagłębie Sosnowiec.
+Andrzej Niewulis (born 21 April 1989) is a Polish former professional footballer who played as a centre-back.
+He is currently an assistant manager of Ekstraklasa club Raków Częstochowa.

 Career

 In June 2010, he was loaned to Ruch Radzionków from Jagiellonia Białystok.
 He returned one year later.
 In July 2011, he was loaned to Wigry Suwałki.

+In June 2026, Niewulis retired from professional football and returned to Raków Częstochowa as an assistant coach to Dawid Kroczek.